Lectionary Notes: Mar 22, 2026

 Who Cares?

 Why does this matter?
 Currently Martha is the one to make the Christological confession in 11:27.
-In the Synoptic Gospels (Matthew, Mark, Luke), Peter gets that confession and Jesus responds by naming The Rock who the church will be built on.
+In the Synoptic Gospels (Matthew, Mark, Luke), Simon gets that confession and Jesus responds by naming him Peter (The Rock) who the church will be built on.
 Everyone remembers Peter, first among the disciples and commonly treated as the first Pope with the whole line of authority coming down from him.
-Here Martha gets that confession, and John does not give Peter that confession at all.
+Usually we don't even call him Simon; we just call him by the new name he was given because of his Christological confession.
+Here Martha gets that confession, and John does not give Simon Peter a similar confession at all.
 Everybody forgets about Martha because the only other story she is associated with is that one in Luke (plus because she's a woman, of course).
+She's not a significant character in the story so it's easy to gloss over her confession entirely.

-So if we just stick with John, that was Mary Magdalene who got the Christological confession, Mary Magdalene who was the first at the tomb, and Mary Magdalene who appears in a lot of other stories.
+If we just stick with John, that was Mary Magdalene who got the Christological confession, Mary Magdalene who was the first at the tomb, and Mary Magdalene who appears in a lot of other stories.
 Suddenly we realize that she was a much more important character in John's eyes.
-She might even be more important than Peter.
+She might even be more important than Simon Peter.

 The Tower